radian-software/selectrum/README.md

 which also stay within the constraints of the standard Emacs API.

 Because of the composable and modular approach there are several possible package combinations.
-If you mainly care about better sorting and filtering you can make use of the `selectrum-prescient` package by installing it from MELPA and add the following to your init-file:
+Most important for completions are filtering and sorting which can both be improved by installing the `selectrum-prescient` package from MELPA and adding the following to your init-file:

 ```elisp
 ;; to make sorting and filtering more intelligent